PatPatKittyKat/aoc2022/README.md

 *T* will always follow *H*, and throughout our iterations, when *H* moves more than 1 space beyond *T*'s reach, *T* will be move into *H*'s previous spot.

 For Part 1, the answer is determined by the number of spots visited at least once by *T*.
 One way to represent this within the code could be a Dictionary where the keys are (x,y) coordinates, and the values are # times the point was visited by *T*.

+## Day 10 and beyond:
+I ended up needing to put in many overtime hours at work for multiple urgent client deadlines.
+Could not really afford to continue AoC anymore when work ends at 3 AM at times.
+Got really burned out, but I plan on picking this back up again next year.
+If you are reading this, thanks for following along up til now :)